StokicDusan/Python-misc/EmirpCheck/README.md

 ```
 * argv1:
     Any positive integer
-    Note: Other input will result in an error
+    ⚠ *Note:* Other input will result in an error
 ```